hylu-dev/paint/README.md

 - **paint/PaintModel.java** (Me and other contributers**)
   - Manages all commands made to the program
+  - Some function overloading can be seen when adding/removing commands
 - **paint/Paint.java** (Me and other contributers**)
   - Launches the program
 - **paint/View.java** (Me and other contributers**)